 DBSA Roland Park: local affiliate of The Depression and Bipolar Support Alliance, a national non-profit providing support groups to improve the lives of people with mood disorders.
 We provide support groups for people with depression and bipolar disorder as well as their families and friends.

-DBSA's current focus is training support group peer facilitators and create more support groups to fill the unmet need across our Greater Baltimore geographical area.
+DBSA's current focus is training potential new DBSA support group peer facilitators to create more DBSA support groups.
+There is an unmet need across our Greater Baltimore geographical area.

 1) Facilitators must have first-hand experience with mood disorders(either your own or a family member's), must respect and like people, have empathy and hold meetings with regularity.

-2) Volunteers must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for a few months.
+2) Volunteers must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for at least a few months.
 Usually the satisfaction facilitators feel from helping group members make progress dealing with mood disorders is very fulfilling As a result, new facilitators soon become experienced facilitators.

 An experienced DBSA peer facilitator gives the training which includes official DBSA materials, DVD and discussion.
 Ongoing guidance and support from the DBSA trainer/facilitator will continue following the training session.

 - Mental Health